JMuscatello/generate-noisy-video/README.md

 # generate-noisy-video

-Python script to create videos from a base image and a number of audio (.wav) files by adding Gaussian noise.
+Python script to create video visualisations from a base image for a number of audio (.wav) files by adding variable Gaussian noise.
 The amount of noise in any given frame is dependent on the total power of the spectrum of the audio in a window with spacing in time corresponding to the frame rate of the video.
 Requires FFmpeg.

 ## Install requirements